 University of California, Davis – PDF with 9 resume samples – a simple resume, a chronological format for an internship position, a laboratory research assistant resume, a chronological format for a career position, a functional format for a career position, a chronological format for an entry-level career position, a combination of chronological and functional format for a research position, a resume with international experience, and a technical resume used for applying for positions in information technology, engineering or consulting.

-University of Minnesota – 32 real student resume samples for different majors from Continuing Education Majors, Design Majors, Food, Agricultural and Natural Resource Science Majors as well as Masters and PhD resume samples.
+University of Minnesota – 32 real student resume samples for different majors: Continuing Education Majors, Design Majors, Food, Agricultural and Natural Resource Science Majors, as well as Masters and PhD resume samples.

-University of California – Irvine – 7 resume samples including one internship resume as well as two cover letter examples.
+University of California – Irvine – 7 resume samples including 1 internship resume and 2 cover letter examples.

-Harvard – an online resume workshop explaining how to write resumes, a PDF guide with resume tips, a list of action verbs, how to write an effective cover letter as well as a resume sample and two resume templates and a cover letter sample.
-They also provide two Word resume samples and two PDF resume samples.
+Harvard – an online resume workshop explaining how to write resumes, a PDF guide with resume tips, a list of action verbs, how to write an effective cover letter as well as a resume sample, 2 resume templates, and a cover letter sample.
+They also provide 2 Word resume samples and 2 PDF resume samples.

-University of Illinois Chicago – Help on creating a resume and writing a cover letter, video that explains the basics of writing resumes 4 freshman resume samples as well as 4 engineering resumes with internship/research experience, along with 6 sample resumes for different majors.
+University of Illinois Chicago – Help with creating a resume and writing a cover letter, video that explains the basics of writing resumes, 4 freshman resume samples, as well as 4 engineering resumes with internship/research experience, and 6 sample resumes for different majors.

-University of California, San Francisco – Video tutorials on how to write a successful internship resume, an action verb list, including 5 sample internship resume and one before and after example.
+University of California, San Francisco – Video tutorials on how to write a successful internship resume, and an action verb list, including 5 sample internship resumes and 1 before-and-after example.

-Purdue University – Resume writing guide including brainstorming techniques, resume formatting tips, which transferable skills employers are looking for, as well as which sections to include in your resumes.
+Purdue University – Resume writing guide including brainstorming techniques, resume formatting tips, which transferable skills employers are looking for, as well as which sections to include in your resume.

-University of Oklahoma – 76 Sample resumes by major for full time jobs and internships.
-8 are internship resume samples along with a sample freshman resume and cover letter for an internship in advertising.
+University of Oklahoma – 76 sample resumes by major for full time jobs and internships.
+Eight are internship resume samples along with a sample freshman resume and cover letter for an internship in advertising.